godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = How do I add SKUs to old products? =
 Select the products you'd like to generate SKUs for under **Products**.
 Go to the bulk actions in the top left and click "Edit", then apply.
 All you need to do is hit "Update" to save these products, and SKUs will automatically be added.

+= Can I use something other than the product slug to generate the SKUs? = You can use the `wc_sku_generator_sku` filter, which passes the SKU as the value and the product as a variable, to change what's used as the SKU.
+You must be using plugin version 1.2.2 or newer, and you **must** use a unique value for SKUs (WooCommerce checks this).

+We recommend the ID, slug, or you could generate a unique string / number in your custom snippet.
+For example, you can use the product / post ID instead of the slug to generate the SKU with this custom snippet in your companion plugin or child theme's functions.php:

+`
+function sv_change_sku_value( $sku, $product ) {

+	// Change the generated SKU to use the product's post ID instead of the slug
+	$sku = $product->get_post_data()->ID;
+	return $sku;
+}
+add_filter( 'wc_sku_generator_sku', 'sv_change_sku_value', 10, 2 );
+`

 = This is handy!
 Can I contribute? =
 Yes you can!
 Join in on our [GitHub repository](https://github.com/bekarice/woocommerce-product-sku-generator/) and submit a pull request :)